janossh/test-repo-pet-project/README.md

+sdf - new line herE

-New file for test purposes in fix branch
+new file for test purposes in fix branch